Welcome to Sumkoka

 3. Dome lids for blended drinks and/or frappes.

-4. Small flat sip lid for espresso and less cappuccinos.
+4. Small flat sip lid for espresso and cappuccinos.

 2. Choosing the Appropriate Shape